AWESOME04/GROUP2_SES_Database_Project/README.md

 # GROUP2_SES_Database_Project
-This repo contains the resources for Project 3.
-This involves creating and entire Databse system for the school of engineering sciences in the University of Ghana.
+This repo contains the resources for a college course as part of a 3rd Project.
+This involves creating an entire Databse system for the school of engineering sciences in the University of Ghana.

 ## Database for Engineering School